isaacjtullis/takehome-solution/SOLUTION.md

 ## Overview
 Hey everyone!
 I'm excited to submit this project to the Hatch team.
-Below is an outline for running the application locally and kick off the test suite.
+Below is an outline for running the application locally and kicking off the test suite.

+## Summary
 This project implements a rich text editor with markdown support, featuring interactive function badges and slash commands.
 The solution prioritizes user experience while maintaining clean, maintainable code.

 ## Tech Stack & Architecture